Key statistics about children and young people

 Children are extremely vulnerable to mental disorders.
 Unlike adults, who have the ability to identify, understand and seek help for a problem, a child may be confused and upset by what they are feeling.
 Fortunately, there are now many organisations working to spread awareness and end the stigma of mental distress.
 These organisations are a place for young people to receive the support they need to progress into young adults.

-and young people are affected by a mental health problem.
+1 in 10 children and young people are affected by a mental health problem.

 While many children will grow up mentally healthy, the Mental Health Foundation report that the number of those experiencing problems has risen compared to 30 years ago.
 Many factors will contribute to how the mind develops and how well a child will be able to cope with the changes happening to their body.